 The great black boxer Peter Jackson never forgot his first defeat.
 Years later on his deathbed in Roma in Western Queensland, Jackson discussed the matter at great length with his doctor Guy L’Estrange.
 That loss to Bill Farnan in 1884 in Melbourne was Australia’s first heavyweight fight with gloves.
 Jackson was already a famous and feared fighter and expected to win, despite carrying a leg injury.
 But Farnan beat him in three rounds.

-We don’t know what rundown Jackson gave L’Estrange before he died, tragically aged just 40.
+We don’t know what rundown Jackson gave L’Estrange before he died in 1901, tragically aged just 40.
 But there is evidence foul play was involved in the Farnan fight.
 In in its eulogy for Jackson, boxing magazine The Referee suggested Jackson was nobbled in the fight and had been “given a dose”.

 Jackson became as good as his mentor in bare-knuckle and would sometimes fight with his right arm bound.
 Four months after the Farnan loss, the pair held a rematch.
 The bout was indecisive with police stopping the fight in the sixth round after spectators stormed the ring.
 Farnan retained his title by default but lost it to Tom Lees two years later in 1886.
 Jackson beat Lees later that year to take the title.
 Foley gave him a special belt to celebrate the win, now in the possession of a Sydney collector.